Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Advanced Stats

-- During the past 10 games, the Stars have scored 1.1 more goals per game than their season average.
+- During their last 10 games, the Stars have scored 1.1 more goals per game than their average on the season.

-- The Stars' 281 goals this season make them the seventh-best scoring team in the NHL.
+- The Stars create the seventh-most goals in the league, averaging 3.4 per game for a total of 281 this season.

-- The Stars have conceded the third-fewest goals in NHL play this season, 215 (2.6 per game).
+- The Stars have allowed the third-fewest goals in league action this season, 215 (2.6 per game).

 Kraken Advanced Stats

-- In Seattle's past 10 games, it has gone over the total once.
+- The Kraken and their opponents hit the over just one time over Seattle's past 10 contests.

-- In the last 10 games, the Kraken and their opponents are averaging 1.3 fewer goals per game than their season game average of 9.4 goals.
+- During their last 10 games, Kraken's game goal totals average 9.4 goals, 1.3 goals lower per game than their season-long game scoring average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.